Axway/amplify-fusion-labs/hello-world/README.md

   ![designer menu](images/designer-menu.png)

-* Click on or Create a New Project
+* Click on Create to start a new Project

   ![projects list](images/projects-list.png)